aragon/aragon.js/docs/APP.md

 Some caveats to customizing transaction parameters:

 - `from`, `to`, `data`: will be ignored as aragon.js will calculate those.
-- `gas`: The gas amount will be interpreted as the minimum amount of gas to send in the transaction.
-Because the intent may require performing a heavier transaction gas-wise, if the gas estimation done by aragon.js results in more gas than provided in the parameter, the estimated gas will prevail.
+- `gas`: If the intent cannot be performed directly (needs to be forwarded), the gas amount will be interpreted as the minimum amount of gas to send in the transaction.
+Because forwarding performs a heavier transaction gas-wise, if the gas estimation done by aragon.js results in more gas than provided in the parameter, the estimated gas will prevail.

 **Parameters**